 At Whittington Health we want to ensure that patients are seen as soon as possible once they are referred to us.
 We aim to ensure that people should not wait for treatment for more than 18 weeks, which is a national target.
-We get this right 90% of the time We aim to maintain this consistent level of performance over the coming year.
-The graphs below show our performance against the national standard over the last two years.
+We get this right 90% of the time.
+We aim to maintain this consistent level of performance over the coming year.
+Figures 5, 6 and 7 show our performance against the national standard over the last two years.